 Torque Measurement Basics

 Since resistivity changes with temperature, long-term torque measurement requires temperature compensation.
 This is achieved through sophisticated signal conditioning equipment that provides excitation and output signal amplification and filtering.
+With this technology, our solid flange reaction torque meter can provide the most accurate readings in the market.

 Strengths of the Solid Flange Reaction Torque Sensor